mauriciopereyra/mauriciopereyra/README.md

 - 👋 Hi, I’m Mauricio Pereyra
-I am 28 years old, from Argentina and living in Thailand.
+I am 29 years old, from Argentina and living in Thailand.
 I have experience with automation, web scraping, data analysis, advanced spreadsheets.
-My favorite technologies are Python, R and Excel.
+My favorite technologies are React, Python, R and Excel.
 I'm looking to contribute in the data analysis field and in future become a data scientist.

 <!---